-To install the card, do the following:
+To install a media card, do the following:

-- 1. Locate the appropriate type of slot for your card. - 2.
-Ensure that the card is correctly oriented: - For the media card: The metal contacts are facing down and pointing toward the card slot. - For the smart card: The metal contacts are facing upward and pointing toward the card slot. - 3.
+- 1. Locate the appropriate type of slot for your card.
+See "Computer controls, connectors, and indicators" on page 1. - 2.
+Ensure that the metal contacts are facing down and toward the card slot. - 3.
 Press the card firmly into the card slot.

-If the plug-and-play feature is not enabled for the installed media card or smart card, do the following to enable the feature:
+If the plug-and-play feature is not enabled, do the following:

 - 1. Go to Control Panel. - 2.
 View Control Panel by Category.
 Click Hardware and Sound. - 3.
 Click Device Manager.
 If you are prompted for an administrator password or confirmation, type the password or provide confirmation. - 4.
 From the Action menu, select Add legacy hardware.
-The Add Hardware Wizard starts. - 5.
-Follow the instructions on the screen.
+The Add Hardware Wizard starts. - Follow the instructions on the screen.

-Removing a media card or a smart card
+Removing a media card

-- Before removing a card, stop the card first.
-Otherwise, data on the card might get corrupted or lost. - While transferring data to or from a media card or a smart card, do not put your computer into sleep or hibernation mode before the data transfer is completed; otherwise, your data might get damaged. - Do not remove a card while the computer is in sleep mode or hibernation mode.
+- Stop all the activities involving the card before removing it.
+Otherwise, data on the card might get damaged or lost. - Do not remove a card when the computer is in sleep or hibernation mode.
 Otherwise, the system might not respond when you try to resume operation.

-To remove a card, do the following:
+To remove a media card, do the following:

-- 1. Click the triangular icon in the Windows notification area to show hidden icons.
-Then, right-click the Safely Remove Hardware and Eject Media icon. - 2.
-Select the corresponding item to eject the card from the Windows operating system. - 3.
-Press the card to eject it from your computer. - 4.
-Remove the card and store it safely for future use.
+- 1. Click the triangular icon in the Windows notification area to show hidden icons. - 2.
+Right-click the Safely Remove Hardware and Eject Media icon. - 3.
+Select the corresponding item to eject the card from the Windows operating system. - 4.
+Press the card to eject it from your computer.

+5. Remove the card and store it safely for future use.